51Degrees/device-detection-cxx/README.md

 CMake automatically pulls in the latest Google Test from GitHub.

-Building the project builds two test executables to the `bin/` directory: `HashTests` and `PatternTests`.
+Building the project builds multiple test executables to the `bin/` directory: `HashTests` and any common testing included in the common-cxx library.

 These can be run by calling
 ```